-Crowning the hillside is this impressive Elizabethan Castle (pictured above), it has past several hands in its time but Edward Lewis of Y Fan put his stamp on the place back in 1620.
-The Castle’s lavishly decorated rooms reflect life in the early 20th century after Lord Robert Windsor began visiting with his family during the reign of Queen Victoria.
+Crowning the hillside is an impressive Elizabethan Castle which has past several hands in its time.
+It was refurbished to reflect life in the early 20th century after Lord Robert Windsor began visiting with his family during the reign of Queen Victoria.

 It’s also interesting to get a flavour of the how the staff used to live and work at the castle.

 The surrounding tranquil gardens are perfect to stroll through on your way to the other historical buildings where nature is very much alive.
-You can see more information about the birds and animals on their official website HERE.
+You can see more information about the birds and animals at St Fagans on their official website HERE.

 Related: Top photography spots in North Wales

-Dotted across St Fagan’s are historic buildings from centuries gone by, inside the thick stone walls and thatch roofs are tonnes of stories waiting to be told beside the crackling log fire.
+Dotted across St Fagans are numerous buildings from centuries gone by, inside the thick stone walls and thatch roofs are tonnes of stories waiting to be told beside a crackling log fire.

 As well as the farmhouses, there’s a school, toll house and water mill to explore – including the alluring and ancient St Teilo’s Church pictured below.